About This Course

 Additional Teaching Mode Information

 This programme will be taught in a blended learning format.
-All Students will be initially registered for the postgraduate diploma in nursing full time.
-If a student wishes to progress to the masters, they will be registered for the 2nd year part time.
+All Students will be initially registered for the Postgraduate Diploma in Nursing full time.
+If a student wishes to progress to the Masters, they will be registered for the Year 2 part-time where they will complete 30 credits.

 Prior to commencing the course each student taking a blended module will be provided with an orientation to Canvas and training on how to use the online technology within the course.
 IT support will be given to students throughout the duration of the course.